cmuramoto/cedar-java/README.md

 ### Caveats

 The trie expects strings to be **UTF-8** encoded.
-Since Java strings are encoded with either **Latin1**(~ascii) or **UTF-16**, and UTF-8 is 1-1 for characters in ascii domain, we can bypass encoding overhead by inspecting the String's *coder* value.
-If 0 (Latin1), we fetch the array via reflection (Unsafe for better speed), otherwise we convert to UTF-8 and create a new array.
+Since Java strings are encoded with either **Latin1**(~ascii) or **UTF-16**, and UTF-8 is 1-1 for characters in ascii domain, we can bypass string encoding overhead by inspecting the String's *coder* value.
+If 0 (Latin1), we fetch the array via reflection (Unsafe for better speed), otherwise we have to convert to UTF-8 which trigger an array allocation.

 If working with **UTF-8** entries, the offsets repported are based on the array obtained from *s.getBytes(UTF8)*.
 If offsets matter, it's better to work with pre encoded keys directly: